-Everything you need to know before hunting on Public Lands.
+If you are Passionate Hunter at first you need to know everything before hunting on Public Lands.

 According to federal hunting laws, hunting is legal in the USA.